acarabott/supercollider-sublime/README.md

 ## Features

 - Execute with multiple cursors
+- Search Help directly from Sublime Text
 - Post window can open in a new tab, group, window, or output panel (see settings file)
 - Optional max length for post window
 - Post window scrolls if at the bottom, doesn't if user scrolls up
 - Fancy block evaluation, expands to lines containing brackets, e.g. executing with the cursor inside a SynthDef will evaluate it without containing parentheses.
 - Near parity with SCIDE commands, e.g. Open User Support Directory, and Open Startup File

+See SuperCollider.sublime-settings for options

+All commands are available in the Tools > SuperCollider Menu

 ## Testing TODO